 Be sure to select bush varieties, which produce shorter vines when growing a potted sweet potato plant.
 Likely varieties for sweet potato container crops are Puerto Rico and Vardaman.
 Avoid grocery store purchased sweet potatoes, as there is no way of knowing what variety they are, what climate they are most suited to, or if they harbor disease.

 To grow your own slips for sweet potato container crops, select an unblemished, smooth root of about 1 ½ inches (4 cm.) in diameter from the last year’s harvest.
 Each root produces several slips.
-Put the selected root in clean sand and cover with an additional 2 inches.
-Water thoroughly and regularly while keeping the temperature between 75-80 F. (24-27 C.) when rooting.
+Put the selected root in clean sand and cover with an additional 2 inches (5 cm.).
+Water thoroughly and regularly while keeping the temperature between 75 and 80 degrees F. (24-27 C.) when rooting.

-Slips are ready in six weeks or when six to 10 leaves have sprouted, whereupon you will then gently separate the slips from the seed root.
+Slips are ready in six weeks or when six to ten leaves have sprouted, whereupon you will then gently separate the slips from the seed root.
 You are now ready to plant your container grown sweet potatoes.

 Planting Sweet Potato Container Crops

 When growing a potted sweet potato plant, the first thing to consider is the choice of a suitable container.
 Avoid plastic or metal containers, but clay is great and a whiskey barrel makes a fine choice.
 Be sure the pot has four or more holes for drainage.

 Potted sweet potatoes prefer well-draining, sandy soil to which you should add compost.
-Plant your yam slips 12 inches apart.
+Plant your yam slips 12 inches (31 cm.) apart.
 Keep the potted sweet potato start indoors for 12 weeks before moving it outside, at least four weeks after the last frost.

 Water the potted sweet potato once a week or as needed depending on rainfall.
 Do not overwater!